-iCollege Limited (the Company or iCollege) operates a group of 11 education businesses plus a global international student recruitment agency.
-We currently educate and inspire approximately 22,000 students across the ILICOS, Vocational and Higher Education sectors.
-Our broad and diverse mix of domestic and international students undertake their courses either online or at our 11 campuses located across Australia.
+NextEd Group Limited (the Company or NextEd) operates a group of 10 private tertiary education businesses and a global international student recruitment agency.
+We educate and inspire more than 25,000 students per year across the English language, Vocational, and Higher Education sectors.
+We deliver our in-demand courses and services to a broad mix of domestic and international students either online or at our quality campuses located across major cities in Australia.